nunchistudio/blacksmith/documentation/api/http/sources.md

 ## Retrieve a specific source

-This endpoint exposes details about a single source registered in an application, including its options and triggers.
+This endpoint exposes details about a single source registered in an application, including its options and some details about its triggers.

 - **Method:** `GET`
 - **Path:** `/admin/api/sources/:source_name`